Suncoast Cares about the Environment

-Suncoast partners with Secure Onsite Shredding (SOS) to help members safely and securely discard documents containing sensitive or personal information.
+Suncoast partners with Secure On-Site Shredding (SOS) to help members safely and securely discard documents containing sensitive or personal information.
 SOS recycles and repurposes 100% of all shredded material for new paper products.

 Looking forward, we plan to install an automatic sensor to turn the lights on and off.
-This past year, we also changed the incandescent lights in Fletcher’s lobby to reduce electricity use.
+This past year, we also changed the incandescent lights in our Fletcher Service Center’s lobby to reduce electricity use.

 In 2014 Suncoast began expanding the use of LED lighting to parking lots.
 The Brandon, Plant City, Valrico and South Tampa service centers were all retrofitted with high efficiency LED lamping systems that save 50-80% in energy cost.

 Arbor Day Foundation

 Suncoast Credit Union is thrilled to have helped the Arbor Day Foundation plant 60 million trees in our nation’s forests!
-As part of our partnership with the Arbor Day Foundation, we donate $1 for each member who chooses electronic paperless statements instead of paper statements.
+We are proud to have been a part of this historic milestone.

-- As of June 2016, Suncoast has already donated $36,826, resulting in 36,826 trees being planted in Florida
+- In 2016, Suncoast donated $31,330, resulting in 31,330 trees being planted in Florida

-- In 2015 Suncoast donated $36,826, resulting in 36,826 trees being planted in Florida.
+- In 2015, Suncoast donated $31,794, resulting in 31,794 trees being planted in Florida

-- In 2014 Suncoast donated $34,355, resulting in 34,355 trees being planted in Florida.
+- In 2014, Suncoast donated $34,355, resulting in 34,355 trees being planted in Florida

-- In 2013 Suncoast donated $31,480, resulting in 24,230 trees being planted in Florida.
+- In 2013, Suncoast donated $31,480, resulting in 24,230 trees being planted in Florida

-- In addition, in 2012 we planted 28,000 long leaf pine saplings in the Blackwater River State Park
+- In 2012, Suncoast planted 28,000 long leaf pine saplings in the Blackwater River State Park